-When services or activities are provided under the direct supervision or management of their school staff, their arrangements for child protection will apply.
-However, where services or activities are provided separately by another body this is not necessarily the case.
-The Trust will therefore seek assurance in writing that the body concerned has appropriate safeguarding and child protection policies and procedures in place (including inspecting these as needed); and ensure that there are arrangements in place to liaise with the school or college on these matters where appropriate.
-This applies regardless of whether the children who attend any of these services or activities are children on the school roll.
+Where a school within the Trust has services or activities directly under the supervision or management of school staff, the school's arrangements for child protection will apply.
+Where services or activities are provided separately by another body, leaders will seek assurance in writing that the body concerned has appropriate policies and procedures in place to safeguard and protect children and there are arrangements to liaise with the school on these matters where appropriate.